orchidsoftware/orchid.software/docs/en/docs/alert.md

 Alert::message('Welcome Aboard!');
 ```

-or use a shorter entry:
+You can also use a shorter version of this code:

 ```php
 alert('Message');
 ```

-Messages can visually display the status using the color gamut, for this purpose are the methods:
+In addition to displaying a message, Laravel Orchid also allows you to visually indicate the type of notification using different colors.
+You can do this using the following methods:

 ```php
 Alert::info('Message')